Albite: Occurrence

 It occurs in granitic and pegmatite masses (often as the variety cleavelandite), in some hydrothermal vein deposits, and forms part of the typical greenschist metamorphic facies for rocks of originally basaltic composition.
 Minerals that albite is often considered associated with in occurrence include biotite, hornblende, orthoclase, muscovite and quartz.

 Discovery

 Albite was first reported in 1815 for an occurrence in Finnbo, Falun, Dalarna, Sweden.

 Use

-Albite is used as a gemstone, albeit semi-precious.
+Albite is used as a gemstone, albeit semiprecious.
 Albite is also used by geologists as it is identified as an important rock forming mineral.
 There is some industrial use for the mineral such as the manufacture of glass and ceramics.

+One of the iridescent varieties of albite, discovered in 1925 near the White Sea coast by academician Alexander Fersman, became widely known under the trade name belomorite.